· Compliance · 13 min read

 • Have no open drain lines or cracks that would allow released waste to escape the containment area

-Secondary containment applies to the storage area itself, not just individual containers.
-Drums sitting on uncurbed concrete that drains to a floor drain (a common configuration in older facilities) are typically non-compliant for liquid waste storage.
+Containment applies to the storage area itself, not just individual containers.
+Drums sitting on uncurbed concrete that drains to a floor drain (a common configuration in older facilities) are high-risk and often non-compliant under state, permit, or stormwater requirements for liquid waste storage.

 Common edge cases:

-• Containers of solid hazardous waste with no free liquid do not require secondary containment under the federal standard, though many state programs impose more stringent requirements
+• Containers of solid hazardous waste with no free liquid are treated differently under the permitted-facility containment rule, though many state programs impose more stringent requirements

-• Portable containment berms and spill pallets are acceptable if they meet the volume capacity and material compatibility requirements
+• Portable containment berms and spill pallets can be acceptable if they meet the applicable volume capacity and material compatibility requirements

-• Outdoor storage areas must account for precipitation in the containment volume calculation under 40 CFR 265.175(b)(3)
+• Outdoor storage areas should account for precipitation and run-on when a containment standard applies

 CAAs must maintain sufficient aisle space to allow emergency response equipment to reach any part of the storage area.
-The regulation does not specify a minimum width.
+LQGs follow the Subpart M aisle-space requirement, and SQGs have a parallel aisle-space requirement.
+Neither rule specifies a minimum width.
 The practical standard is that fire extinguishers, spill kits, and emergency personnel in protective equipment must be able to move freely through the storage area without repositioning containers.

 What this means in practice: